X

 • Requires creativity to make the most of its features

-One of its standout features is Prezi Video, which lets you overlay presentation content on your video feed during virtual meetings.
-This makes it a strong choice for remote presentations and online training.
+Prezi Video overlays presentation content on your video feed during virtual meetings.
+Strong for remote presentations and online training.

 Prezi vs PowerPoint